szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 4. The batch results will be saved as an Excel file.

 # Acknowledgements
-Thank to Shao-Chun, Peggy, Hsu, and Archi Luo for their invaluable teaching and guidance!
+Thank to Dr. Shao-Chun, Peggy, Hsu, and Ms. Archi Luo for their invaluable teaching and guidance!
-Courtesy to Dr LING-WEI HSIN for their demo image.
+Demo image are the courtesy from Dr. Ling Wei Hsin, National Taiwan University.
+School of Pharmacy, College of Medicine) .

 # Reference
 1. R. P. Dougherty and K.-H. Kunzelmann, "Computing Local Thickness of 3D Structures with ImageJ," in Microscopy & Microanalysis 2007 Meeting, Ft.
 Lauderdale, FL, USA, Aug.
 2007.